On Variance Estimation of Random Forests with Infinite-Order U-statistics

-The number of trees (\texttt{nTrees}) has a significant impact on performance.
-First, as the number of trees grows, all estimators' variation decreases (Figure \ref{fig:3 panel results}: first row).
-Since our estimators are mostly unbiased, our CI coverages benefit from large \texttt{nTrees}.
-For example, the $90 \%$ CI coverages of {\propEst} on MARS data are $81.2\%$ ($k=n/2$) and $81.8\%$ ($k=n/8$) with {\nTrees} = 2000 , which increase to $85.8\%$ and $88.1 \%$ respectively with {\nTrees} = 20000.
-On the other hand, the performance of competing methods do not necessarily benefit from increasing {\nTrees}.
-For example, BM is over-coverage with {\nTrees} $= 2000$ but under-coverage with {\nTrees} $= 20000$ when $k =n/4$ or $n/8$.
-In fact related estimation inflation phenomenon has been discussed in \citet{lucas:new}, and the BM-cor is used to reduced the bias.
-When $k=n/8$, the gap between BM and BM-cor diminishes as {\nTrees} grows.
-However, this is no longer true when $k$ is large since the dominating term used in their theory cannot be applied anymore.
+The results indicate that the choice of the number of trees has a significant effect on the performance of the estimators.
+This is to be expected due to the influence of the random kernels, the variation involved in incomplete U-statistics, and other theoretical aspects.
+As the number of trees increases, the variation of all estimators decreases, as can be seen in the first row of Figure \ref{fig:3 panel results}.
+Our estimators, being mostly unbiased, benefit from larger \texttt{nTrees} values.
+For instance, the $90\%$ CI coverages of the {\propEst} method on the MARS data increase from $81.2\%$ ($k=n/2$) and $81.8\%$ ($k=n/8$) with {\nTrees} = 2000 to $85.8\%$ and $88.1\%$ respectively with {\nTrees} = 20000.
+On the other hand, the performance of competing methods does not necessarily improve with an increase in {\nTrees}.
+For example, BM shows over-coverage with {\nTrees} = 2000 but under-coverage with {\nTrees} = 20000 when $k=n/4$ or $n/8$.
+This phenomenon, known as estimation inflation, has been discussed in \citet{lucas:new} and is addressed by the BM-cor method, which reduces the bias.
+When $k=n/8$, the gap between BM and BM-cor decreases as {\nTrees} increases.
+However, this trend is no longer evident when $k$ is large, as the dominating term used in their theory is no longer applicable.